MannLabs/scPortrait/docs/pages/introduction.rst

   3. :ref:`Extraction <quickstart_extraction>`: The segmentation masks are applied to extract single-cell images for all cells in the input images.
 Images of individual cells are rescaled to [0, 1] per channel.

-  4. :ref:`Featurization <quickstart_featurization>`: The image-based phenotype of each individual cell in the extracted single-cell dataset is classified using the specified classification method.
-Multiple classification runs can be performed on the same dataset using different classification methods.
+  4. :ref:`Featurization <quickstart_featurization>`: The image-based phenotype of each individual cell in the extracted single-cell dataset is featurized using the specified featurization method.
+Multiple featurization runs can be performed on the same dataset using different methods.

   5. :ref:`Selection <quickstart_selection>`: Cutting instructions for the isolation of selected individual cells by laser microdissection are generated.
 The cutting shapes are written to an ``.xml`` file which can be loaded on a leica LMD microscope for automated cell excision.